Do Cantaloupe And Honeydew Melons Have Acne Clearing Powers?

 They do have some good points, like a low sugar content for fruits, of 7.9 grams (cantaloupe) and 8.1 grams (honeydew).
 They’re also low in FODMAPs, poorly digested carbohydrates which trigger digestive difficulties and acne in sensitive people.

-Neither melon has obvious compounds that could cause acne, with the constant exception being random allergies.
-However, they also contain only 1 gram of fiber per 100 grams, and so won’t feed your healthy gut bacteria like apples or bananas.
+Neither melon has obvious compounds that could trigger acne in sensitive people, like the glycoalkaloids in tomatoes.
+However, they also contain only 1 gram of fiber per 100 grams, and therefore won’t feed your healthy gut bacteria like apples or bananas.

 History reveals no benefits for acne either

-Honeydew melon may clear or cause acne.One of the most interesting signposts of a food’s effect on acne is the path it once forged through history.
+Honeydew melon may clear or cause acne.One of the most interesting signposts of a food’s acne-clearing potential is the path it once forged through history.

-For instance, we in the 21st century know through science that bananas are highly anti-inflammatory, but numerous ancient civilisations realised the same solely through their experiences.
+For instance, us 21st century dwellers know that bananas are highly anti-inflammatory through science, but numerous ancient civilisations realised the same solely through their experiences.

-Archaeologists and historians believe that the domestic banana originated from the Kuk valley of New Guinea in 8000BC.
-Since then, they’ve been used for treating hangovers, stained teeth, sugar cravings, mosquito bites, indigestion, obsessive food cravings, and kidney stones by various ancient schools of medicine.
+Archaeologists believe that the domestic banana originated from the Kuk valley of New Guinea in 8000BC.
+Since then, they’ve been used for treating hangovers, stained teeth, mosquito bites, indigestion, obsessive food cravings, and kidney stones by various ancient schools of medicine.

-With melons, we know they’ve been around a heck of a long time, and are eaten just about everywhere.
-Cantaloupe first originated in either Middle East or India, and the ancient Egyptians and Romans definitely grew melons.
+With melons, we know they’ve been around a heck of a long time.
+The cantaloupe first originated in either Middle East or India, and the ancient Egyptians and Romans definitely grew melons.

 Cantaloupe was introduced to Europe back in the 15th century and quickly became a popular fruit due to its sweetness.
 They’re actually named after the papal gardens of Cantaloupe, Italy, the first European location where they were planted according to historians.
 Cantaloupe melons were first introduced to North America by Christopher Columbus during his second expedition there in 1494.